phagmaier/Readme-command-Line-Tool/README.md

 ### USING GLOBAL BASH VERSION

-I put both files in my usr/loca/bin and then i created an allias called create_readme that will run the .sh file.
+I put both files in my home bin and then i created an allias called create_readme that will run the .sh file.
 You need to pass it your current directory in order for the python file to know what path to use since it is in a different dir than you.